-- om.readme short description of the overall content of the OPTICAL directory. - om-utility.readme description of the om-summary.f and om-modify.f codes. - om-utility.tgz tarred and zipped (gzip) file containing the om-summary.f, om-modify.f, and om-utility.cmb files. - om-summary.f code that provides summary information about the om-parametera.dat or om-parameter-u.dat libraries.
-The only input required is the OMP library file, plus a terminal input specifying whether the outputs are sorted on RIPL reference number or on target Z, A, E{min} for each projectile type.
+om.readme - short description of the overall content of the OPTICAL directory.

+om-utility.readme - description of the om-summary.f and om-modify.f codes.

+om-utility.tgz - tarred and zipped (gzip) file containing the om-summary.f, om-modify.f, and om-utility.cmb files.

+om-summary.f - code that provides summary information about the om-parameter-a.dat or om-parameter-u.dat libraries.
+The only input required is the OMP library file, plus a terminal input specifying whether the outputs are sorted on RIPL reference number or on target Z, A, $E{min}$ for each projectile type.
 The code creates three output files: (i) a concise table of potentials with a description of each, one line per RIPL reference; (ii) publication references for each entry in the table: (iii) a summary for each RIPL entry giving RIPL reference, authors, publication reference, and a brief summary of the work.
 See Annex 5.D for the table and references file that result from the om-parameter-u.dat file.

 - om-modify.f code that allows addition or deletion of potentials from the OMP library.
-Contains a simple option for creating a user OMP file from an inputted archival OMP file. - om-parameter.readme description of the optical model parameter library files, including complete details of the format of the library. - om-parameter-a.dat archival version of the OMP library. - om-parameter-u.dat user version of the OMP library. - om-deformations.readme description of the om-deformations.dat file. - om-deformations.dat file of deformation parameters that can be accessed by the omretrieve.f code for distorted-wave Born-approximation calculations; described below. - om-retrieve.readme description of the input options and files required for the om-retrieve.dat code.
-A summary is given of the output files, together with instructions for compiling the code. - om-retrieve.tgz tarred and zipped (gzip) file containing the om-retrieve.f, om-retrieve.cmb and gs-mass-sp.dat files. - om-retrieve.f FORTRAN-77 code that allows retrieval of potential parameters from the OMP library and formatting into inputs for the SCAT2000 [5.2] spherical or the ECIS96 [5.6] coupled-channels optical model codes.
+Contains a simple option for creating a user OMP file from an inputted archival OMP file. - om-utility.cmb common-block file required by both the om-summary.f and om-modify.f code. - om-parameter.readme description of the optical model parameter library files, including complete details of the format of the library. - om-parameter-a.dat archival version of the OMP library. - om-parameter-u.dat user version of the OMP library. - om-deformations.readme description of the om-deformations.dat file. - om-deformations.dat file of deformation parameters that can be accessed by the om-retrieve.f code for distorted-wave Born-approximation calculations; described below. - om-retrieve.readme description of the input options and files required for the om-retrieve.dat code.
+A summary is given of the output files, together with instructions for compiling the code. - om-retrieve.tgz tarred and zipped (gzip) file containing the om-retrieve.f, om-retrieve.cmb and qs-mass-sp.dat files. - om-retrieve.f FORTRAN-77 code that allows retrieval of potential parameters from the OMP library and formatting into inputs for the SCAT2000 [5.2] spherical or the ECIS96 [5.6] coupled-channels optical model codes.
 Inputs for spherical, coupled-channels rotational, vibrational, or DWBA calculations can be made, with SCAT2000 limited to spherical models only.